BolaTix/.github/profile/README.md

 # About BolaTix

 <div align="justify">
 Revitalize Your Matchday Experience with BolaTix! ⚽🎟️

 Football unites fans across the globe, but in Indonesia, stadium attendance has seen a sharp 27.6% decline during the Liga 1 2023-2024 season (Suara.com).
 Challenges like the lingering impact of Covid-19, supporter violence, and outdated ticketing systems have left seats empty and clubs struggling.

-Enter BolaTix – Your All-in-One Ticketing Solution!.
+Enter BolaTix – Your All-in-One Ticketing Solution!
 Say goodbye to long lines and complicated ticket purchases.
 BolaTix transforms the way you access and enjoy football with:

-🔥 Personalized Match Recommendations: Tailored suggestions to connect you with matches you'll love, reigniting your passion for live football.
+*   🔥 **Personalized Match Recommendations:** Tailored suggestions to connect you with matches you'll love, reigniting your passion for live football.
-📈 Real-Time League Updates: Stay in the loop with standings and stats, keeping the excitement alive all season long.
+*   📈 **Real-Time League Updates:** Stay in the loop with standings and stats, keeping the excitement alive all season long.
-🔒 Secure Purchases, No Scalpers: Trustworthy transactions ensure genuine fans get the seats they deserve.
+*   🔒 **Secure Purchases, No Scalpers:** Trustworthy transactions ensure genuine fans get the seats they deserve.

 Experience Convenience.
 Build Trust.
 Ignite Passion.